thimotei/legacy_nAb_kinetics/README.md

 # Real-time estimation of immunological responses against emerging SARS-CoV-2 variants

-This is the codebase for the version of the underlying model, the publicly available version of the dataset and the scripts to perform all of the analyses in [this paper].
-The codebase is not quite a package as it stands, as it directly accompanys one specific analysis.
-However, we plan for the development codebase hosted at [this repository](https://github.com/thimotei/legacy_correlates) to be turned into a package, allowing for slightly easier installation.
+This is the codebase for the version of the underlying model, the publicly available version of the dataset and the scripts to perform all of the analyses.
+The codebase focuses on scripts to reproduce our specific analysis, but there are plans to develop the key inference framework into a package in future

-## Quick summary
+## Overfile of repository

 ### Antibody kinetics model code
 The underlying antibody kinetics model is written in [Stan](https://mc-stan.org/).
 We use [cmdstan](https://mc-stan.org/users/interfaces/cmdstan), called from [R](https://www.r-project.org/) using the [cmdstanr](https://mc-stan.org/cmdstanr/) package.
 We use [data.table](https://cran.r-project.org/web/packages/data.table/vignettes/datatable-intro.html) for our data manipulation throughout and [ggplot2](https://ggplot2.tidyverse.org/) for all plots.
 Lastly, for extracting the posterior samples in a user-friendly and simple manner, we ubiquitously use the [tidybayes](https://mjskay.github.io/tidybayes/) package.